moka-guys/soteria/README.md

 ### Development mode
 In development mode, the script is run outside a docker image to enable changes to be easily made to the scripts.
-*TEST should be set to True in the Config*
+*TEST should be set to True in the Config* n.b. the production samplesheet directory path specified in the config file will only work inside the docker container so there is no risk of accidentally writing to the live samplesheet folder in development mode.

 Setup/running is as follows: